 Gail M. Ferguson

-A major aim of her research is to identify and target risk and protective factors in prevention programs that promote the resilience and positive development of youth and families in and from the globalizing Majority World (i.e., both non-migrants globally, and U.S. immigrants).
-She is particularly interested in the psychological impact of 21st Century globalization (e.g., media, information and communication technologies, consumer goods, and migration) on adolescent identity, family relations, and health.
+A major aim of Dr. Ferguson’s research is to identify and target risk and protective factors in prevention programs that promote the resilience and positive development of children, adoelscents, and youth and families in globalizing societies – both non-migrants globally and U.S. immigrants and refugees.
+She is particularly interested in the psychological impact of 21st Century globalization (e.g., media, migration, and multiculturalism) on adolescent identity, family relations, and health.

 Dr. Ferguson directs two lines of translational research resulting in two preventive interventions:

 - JUS Media? is a multi-format food-focused media literacy program for acculturating youth and families.
 There is a family-based in-person format for adolescents and parents in Jamaica, and a digital school-based format for secondary school students globally.